weta-vn/advance_image_picker/README.md

 ### Android

-Change the minimum Android sdk version to 21 (or higher) in your `android/app/build.gradle` file.
+Change the minimum Android sdk version to 21 (or higher), and compile sdk to 31 (or higher) in your `android/app/build.gradle` file (refer example project).

 ~~~~
+compileSdkVersion 31
 minSdkVersion 21
 ~~~~